ArnauPrat/furious/README.md

        |- scan (5) - "Velocity"
 ```

-chaining the execution of UpdateVelocity with UpdatePosition, and thus, the Velocity data would only be accessed once.
+chaining the execution of UpdateVelocity with UpdatePosition, and thus, the Velocity table blocks would only be accessed once.
 Note also that there is an output dependency between UpdateVelocity and UpdatePosition systems, since UpdatePosition reads the Velocity value written by UpdateVelocity.
 Furious creates a dependency graph between systems to check for dependencies, and provides a mechanism to let the programmer break them when they are cyclic.

 ## Compilation and Installation